Stephen Lewis: Personal life and death

-Honours
+Honours and legacy

+Known for his strong public speaking skills, Lewis was described as one of the best Canadian political orators of his generation.
+A lifelong democratic socialist, his speech at the 2016 federal NDP convention in Edmonton was given particular praise.

-For his humanitarian work in Africa and the United Nations, the governor general of Canada appointed Lewis a Companion of the Order of Canada on October 10, 2002.
+For his humanitarian work in Africa and the United Nations, governor general Adrienne Clarkson appointed Lewis a Companion of the Order of Canada on October 10, 2002.
 His investiture into the order was held on October 23, 2003.
 He delivered the annual Massey Lecture in 2005, and it was published in book form under the title Race Against Time: Searching for Hope in AIDS-Ravaged Africa.
 The book consists of five lectures that depict the HIV/AIDS pandemic in Africa, critically examining the international community's passivity as a contributing factor.

+Lewis was awarded the Pearson Medal of Peace for his public service, and was named the Maclean's Canadian of the Year in 2003.
+In 2005, Time named him one of the world's 100 most influential people.

 In 2006, two new secondary schools in the Toronto area were named after Lewis: Stephen Lewis Secondary School in Mississauga and Stephen Lewis Secondary School in Vaughan.
 The Mississauga school has a focus on educating students on issues relating to social justice and global citizenship to enhance the Ontario Curriculum.

-In 2007, Lewis was also invested as a Knight Commander of the Most Dignified Order of Moshoeshoe by King Letsie III of Lesotho.
+In 2007, Lewis was invested as a Knight Commander of the Most Dignified Order of Moshoeshoe by King Letsie III of Lesotho.

-In 2010, Forbes magazine, in conjunction with their 2010 list of World's Most Powerful People, asked the feminist playwright Eve Ensler to identify Worlds' Most Powerful Feminists.
-She named Stephen Lewis as one of her top seven.
+In 2010, Forbes, in conjunction with their 2010 list of The World's Most Powerful People, asked the feminist playwright Eve Ensler to identify the world's most powerful feminists.
+She named Lewis as one of her top seven.
+In 2012, he received Canada's Queen Elizabeth II Diamond Jubilee Medal.

-In 2013, The Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto presented Stephen Lewis with the Bonham Centre Award, recognizing his contribution to the advancement and education of human rights issues surrounding sexual education.
+In 2013, the Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto presented Lewis with the Bonham Centre Award, recognizing his contribution to the advancement and education of human rights issues surrounding sexual education.

-Lewis has 33 honorary degrees, 32 from Canadian institutions.
-This is one of the largest number held by any Canadian.
+Lewis had 42 honorary doctorates from Canadian and American universities; this is one of the largest numbers held by any Canadian.